sheila-clemons/sheila-clemons/README.md

 Wichita, Kansas | 316-734-4969 | sgclemons322@gmail.com | https://www.linkedin.com/in/sheila-sauls-clemons10 Data Analytics Portfolio

 Recent graduate of an intensive Data Analytics program, focused on developing skills in data preparation, processing, and analysis to obtain the Google Data Analytics certificate.
 25+ years in the Information Technology apparatus.
-Successfully completed  an Harvard Business School online course in Financial Accounting.
+Successfully completed a Harvard Business School online course in Financial Accounting in August 2023.
 Occupied roles as a Developer, Consultant and Sr. Business Analyst which encompasses leveraging data processing tools  for application design, unit and system testing using  extrapolation data techniques to acquire data from  disparate systems and prep data for testing.
 Concomitantly,  participated  in ongoing collaboration with Stakeholders for scope refinement and project progression.

 RELEVANT SKILLS